-Source: Ilya Chavchavadze National Library under the Parliament of Georgia, Department of National Bibliography.
+Source: Ilia Chavchavadze National Parliamentary Library of Georgia

 Notwithstanding the development of the media, and the high prestige attached to the field of journalism, there are no special training programmes for journalists in Georgia aimed at increasing their sensitivity to the culture-related issues and conflicts.
 Consequently, professionalism is an issue among those journalists who are engaged in cultural issues.